KuramaSyu/GoToHell/README.md

 #### Fixes

-- [ ] Workaround: add state for when modal was opend, and keep mind .2s open.
-When pressing upload, play also an animation in the modal, to prevent broken modal when quickly pressing enter twice
 - [ ] Upload, Modal: Propagate error from snackbar to modal, by making a SportUploadBuilder as separate component, which returns the error as string

 #### QoL